New method for increasing the durability of gas distribution networks developed at SSTU

-Reinforced polyethylene pipes ensure reliability and are 25-30% more economical
+Polyethylene reinforced pipes ensure reliability and are 25-30% more economical

 Yuri Gagarin State Technical University of Saratov (SSTU) has presented a new method that can increase the durability of gas distribution networks.
-The university's scientists proposed using reinforced polyethylene pipes that can withstand high operational loads and ensure the reliability of pipelines for up to 50 years.
+The university's scientists have proposed using polyethylene reinforced pipes that can withstand high operational loads and ensure the reliability of pipelines for up to 50 years.
 The solution allows reducing costs by 25-30%.

 Representative of SSTU

 In addition, the use of polyethylene pipes has environmental benefits.
-A 40% reduction in carbon dioxide emissions compared to steel pipes is achieved by eliminating welding, reducing the volume of earthworks, and reducing energy consumption during production.
+A 40% reduction in carbon dioxide emissions compared to steel pipes is achieved by eliminating welding, reducing the amount of earthworks, and reducing energy consumption during production.

 Read more on the topic: